Mandurah line: Service

-Transperth train services are operated by the Public Transport Authority's Transperth Train Operations division.
-Mandurah line headways reach as low as five minutes during peak, increasing to fifteen minutes outside peak and on weekends, and half-an-hour to an hour at night.
-During peak, some trains terminate or commence at Cockburn Central station.
+Transperth train services are operated by the Public Transport Authority.
+Mandurah line headways are as short as five minutes during peak hours, increasing to fifteen minutes outside peak and on weekends, and half-an-hour to an hour at night.
+During peak times, some trains terminate or commence at Cockburn Central station.
 The travel time from Perth Underground station to Mandurah station is 54 minutes.
 On weeknights, the last train arrives at Mandurah station at 1:11 am and the first train departs at 4:35 am.
-On Saturday and Sunday nights, the last train arrives at Mandurah station 3:09 am and the first train departs at 5:02 am on Saturdays and 6:25 am on Sundays.

-During events at Perth Stadium, additional services run from Mandurah to Perth Stadium station and vice versa via the Thornlie–Cockburn line.
+On Saturday and Sunday nights, the last train arrives at Mandurah station at 3:09 am, and the first train departs at 5:02 am on Saturdays and at 6:25 am on Sundays.
+During events at Perth Stadium, extra services run from Mandurah to Perth Stadium station and vice versa via the Thornlie–Cockburn line.

 Before January 2016, express services operated on the Mandurah line during peak periods to manage overcrowding.
-The introduction of more B-series sets allowed for most trains during peak to be six cars long, which increased capacity and allowed for all services to stop at all stations from 31 January 2016 onwards.
-Before then, some peak trains skipped Canning Bridge station.
-Before June 2009, services terminating at Cockburn Central operated off-peak as well, making for 7½-minute headways between Perth and Cockburn Central during the day.
-These services were withdrawn to save money.
+The introduction of more B-series sets allowed for most peak-time trains to be six cars long, which increased capacity and allowed all services to stop at all stations from 31 January 2016.
+Before then, some peak trains did not serve Canning Bridge station.
+Before June 2009, services terminating at Cockburn Central also operated off-peak, making for 7½-minute headways between Perth and Cockburn Central during the day.
+These services were withdrawn to reduce costs.

-From 2031, peak frequencies on the Mandurah line are planned to reach 18 trains per hour, which will be made possible by C-series trains having three doors per car, which reduces dwell times compared to B-series trains, and the communications-based train control signalling upgrade.
+From 2031, peak frequencies on the Mandurah line are planned to reach 18 trains per hour.
+This will be made possible by the C-series trains having three doors per car, which reduces dwell times compared to B-series trains, and the communications-based train control signalling upgrade.